Q: Without totally boring us all, could you include a brief bio?

 Q: Why does an original drawing usually cost $80?
 Isn't that a bit pricey?

 Watercolors are more expensive as they take longer and are harder to do.
-You think either are easy? -- you try it!
+You think either are easy?
+Hmmm, well, you try it!
+I'm not trying to be smart-alecky; trying to conquer watercolors, in short, ain't beanbag.

 | Return Home | Info to buy stuff | Political Cartoons | Golden Oldie Toons | Quirky Stuff | Paintings | Mike's Books | GAG TOONS!
 (Who Knew?!) | Contact Mike here | Brief Bio, &c. |